Ion Agârbiceanu: PNR recruitment and World War I

+At Patria

 In late 1918, immediately after returning from exile, Agârbiceanu collected his patriotic articles as the brochure O lacrimă fierbinte ("A Burning Tear").
 For his role in combat, Agârbiceanu was made a Knight of the Order of the Crown in April 1919.
 In March, he had been named director of Patria newspaper, which was edited by the province's Directing Council.
 One of his articles was an homage to Iorga and other Old-Kingdom nationalists, highlighting the "absolute necessity of for the convergent labor of all that is sound and healthy in our Romanian nation."
 In his other editorials of 1919, he chided Transylvanians for their claims of moral superiority, while acknowledging that the Old Kingdom had endemic issues with corruption.
 Another piece welcomed the debut of poet Lucian Blaga, and was remembered by the latter as "one of my life's greatest joys".
 Overall, Agârbiceanu was dissatisfied with his activity in journalism, but found himself unable to walk out.
 In 1962, he noted: "from as early as the first days of 1919, I was asked to find employment in journalism, and, as it turns out, political journalism, as there was no independent kind to speak of.
 I found myself writing not sketches and stories, but daily political articles, draining me of my literary inspiration for almost a decade."